 Venture to classic untamed Indian forests and come face to face with the endangered Royal Bengal Tiger – king of the jungle

-Great Indian Rhinoceros and troops of Indian Elephant
+Great Indian Rhinoceros and herds of Asian Elephant

 Almost 5 000 species of birds

 Trekking for Snow Leopard – the most stunning member of the Panthera genus